ShySummer/ShySummer.github.io/_pages/about.md

 ## **Prospective physiological triggering for motion-resolved MRI based on Beat Pilot Tone** <span style="float: right">2025.08 - present</span>
 Wandong Medical Technology <span style="float: right">Beijing</span>
 - **Real-time signal processing**: Acquired BPT-encoded real-time MRI k-space data stream based on [Gadgetron](https://gadgetron.github.io/) and extracted modulated physiological signals with minimal latency.
-- **Physiological triggering pipeline**: Calibrated a stable physiological trigger by deriving an initial threshold from the prescan and applied dynamic threshold correction to refine it, converted the trigger signal to a TTL level via serial-port communication hardware, and outputted the TTL trigger to the MR spectrometer to synchronize the sequence acquisition.
+- **Physiological triggering pipeline**: Calibrated a stable physiological trigger via prescan with dynamic thresholding, generated a TTL signal over serial hardware, and used it to synchronize the sequence on the MR spectrometer.

 # ​👻 Personal
 Outdoors has been my constant since childhood.
 I used to think it was about the views or the adrenaline, but a pre-dawn 5 km climb when I was 15 taught me something simpler: being outdoors helps me quiet my mind and focus on myself.
 Out there I slow down, strip away the noise, and come back clearer — it’s my go-to way to reset.